lynnaloo/project15/README.md

 | [Planetary Computer](https://planetarycomputer.microsoft.com/) | The Planetary Computer combines a multi-petabyte catalog of global environmental data with intuitive APIs, a flexible scientific environment that allows users to answer global questions about that data, and applications that put those answers in the hands of conservation stakeholders. |
 | [Microsoft Learn](https://aka.ms/learn)| Microsoft's comprehensive and free learning platform. |

-## The “Project 15 Challenge” Capstone Library
+## The Project 15 Challenge Capstone Library

 The Project 15 Challenge from Microsoft worked with leading universities to design graduate thesis projects that students used to complete their advanced degrees.
 Partnering students and student groups with leading NGOs to solve problems needing to be unlocked.